 Former pigeon loft tucked under the roof, its spacious living room with exposed beams is a private paradise, far from prying eyes, for billing and cooing.

-From its tree top height terrace, by a steep staircase (7th heaven takes work!) decorated with amusing “agrafes” (carved keystone sculptures from the 18th century, speciality of nearby Pezenas) pinned to the wall.
+From its tree-top height terrace, via a steep staircase (reaching 7th heaven takes work!) decorated with amusing “agrafes” (carved keystone sculptures from the 18th century, speciality of nearby Pezenas) pinned to the wall.

-Private garden with a table and seating for up to 4 people,
+Private terrace with a table and seating for up to 4 people,

 2 sunbeds and a BBQ.

 2 swimming pools : 1 non heated swimming pool (6m x 12m) with joining kids pool (4m x 4m).
 See pictures.

 These gardens have been divided up and laid out for different purposes:

 Reception area: open to the outside and laid out for car parking in the shade of the trees – pines, plane trees and carob trees.
 You will be greeted at the entrance gates by a magnificent spring flowering mimosa and yuccas which flower up until Christmas.